MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 Scripting actions enable you to run blocks of code and implement custom behavior in your desktop flows.

-All scripting actions follow the basic structure of the respective programming or scripting language: PowerShell, Python, VBScript, and JavaScript.
+All scripting actions follow the basic structure of the respective programming or scripting language: PowerShell, Python, VBScript, JavaScript and .NET (C#/VB.NET).

 To declare variables in scripting actions and return results in Power Automate, use the following commands: